Baisong Lu, PhD

 Baisong Lu, Ph.D., Assistant Professor

 Dr. Baisong Lu was born and raised in Hunan, a southern Province of China.
 He received his Bachelor’s Degree in biology from Beijing Normal University in 1991.
 He attended graduate school at Chinese PLA Medical Institute in molecular genetics in the same year.
 Upon graduation, he accepted a research position with Beijing Institute of Biotechnology.
 Since 2000 he received postdoctoral training at Harvard Medical School (2000) and Baylor College of Medicine (2000-2003).
 Then he ran his own lab as an associate professor at Beijing Institute of Biotechnology from 2003 to 2005.
 Beginning in January 2006 he worked as a Research Associate at Baylor College of Medicine.
 Shortly after that he joined the Wake Forest Institute for Regenerative Medicine as an Instructor.
-Dr. Lu is the author of more than twenty peer-reviewed papers and the inventor on a patent.
+In 2010, he was promoted to Assistant Professor.
+Dr. Lu is the author of more than thirty peer-reviewed papers and the inventor on a patent.